-There’s no question that the cost of rehab can be an investment.
-The clinical and logistical resources that are required to comprise an effective care program can be expensive, but this expense pales in comparison to the long-term and everyday costs of addiction.
-The National Institute on Drug Abuse reports that treatment provides major savings to the individual and to society, including fewer interpersonal conflicts; greater workplace productivity; and fewer drug-related accidents, such as overdoses and deaths; but all you need to know is that it will end up saving you money…and your life.
+The cost of rehab can be an investment, but it pales in comparison to the long-term and everyday costs of addiction.
+The National Institute on Drug Abuse reports that treatment provides major cost savings to the individual and to society.
+It leads to fewer interpersonal conflicts, greater workplace productivity, and fewer drug-related accidents, such as overdoses and deaths; but all you need to know is that it will end up saving you money…and your life.

 - Data from The National Institute on Drug Abuse indicates that the average cost for one full year of methadone maintenance treatment is approximately $4,700 per patient.

 - Medical alcohol and drug detox averages between $200 and $800 per day, with the average acute withdrawal management program lasting between five to seven days.

 - 30-day inpatient treatment programs average between $15,000-$30,000.